Sage-Bionetworks/schematic/README.md

 ```
 poetry install
 ```
-This command will install the dependencies based on what we specify in poetry.lock
+This command will install the dependencies based on what we specify in poetry.lock.
+If this step is taking a long time, try to go back to step 2 and check your version of poetry.
+Alternatively, you could also try deleting the lock file and regenerate it by doing `poetry install` (Please note this method should be used as a last resort because this would force other developers to change their development environment)

 5. Fill in credential files:
 *Note*: If you won't interact with Synapse, please ignore this section.